 Heat Pump Blowing Cold Air | Refrigeration Heating Troubleshooting

 Rebecca, thank you for your kind comments about the site!!
 I do work hard on it and try to answer everyone but sometimes it is difficult for various reasons.
-And thanks for donating to our HVAC scholarship fund!
-I am sure the student who wins will appreciate it.
 Now, to answer your question: Since you ran the little test I had you do we know your auxiliary heating or backup heat is working.
 That means you have a problem with the refrigeration portion of your heat pump.
 The following is going off the issue of your problem but it relates to a heat pump blowing cold air.
 Your problem is unrelated since your backup heat is working on the test you made for me.
 Thanks!!
 When your thermostat is set to heat it blows cold air when it should be blowing warm air.
 Of course when in heat mode, you get warm air and not cold air.
 That’s a no-brainer.
 Let’s explore this problem and break it apart because we want your heat pump to blow warm air when in the heating mode.
+Here are the possibilities:

 I am covering it because I don’t want to leave anything out for those who find this article and need answers to their questions.
 We know your backup heat works just fine so please ignore the first part of my answer.
 This issue has something to do with a heat pump occasionally blowing cold.
 This usually happens when the heat pump is not hooked up properly or the is a problem with the defrost controls.